 Trump said Senate Majority Leader Mitch McConnell, R-Ky., will bring the proposal up for a vote next week.

 House Speaker Nancy Pelosi, D-Calif., issued a statement opposing the Trump proposal before the president delivered the speech.
 However, she said the House would vote on its own counter proposal in the next week that did not include a wall—or DACA—to reopen the government.

 Trump framed the wall as a reasonable project.

 “This is not a 2,000-mile concrete structure from sea to sea,” the president said.
 “These are steel barriers in high-priority locations.”

-Trump deserves credit for trying to security the border, but his proposed compromise is not the best way forward, said James Carafano, vice president for national security and foreign policy at The Heritage Foundation.
+Trump deserves credit for trying to secure the border, but his proposed compromise is not the best way forward, said James Carafano, vice president for national security and foreign policy at The Heritage Foundation.

 “Amnesty encourages further illegal immigration, incentivizes the tragedy of human trafficking, and undermines our citizens’ confidence in the rule of law,” Carafano said in a statement.
 “Amnesty should not be part of any border security deal, especially given that many who today oppose a wall have publicly supported and even voted for physical barriers in the recent past.”

-Trump’s proposal also includes $800 million for humanitarian assistance at the border, $805 million for drug detection technology to help secure our ports of entry, 2,750 new border agents and law enforcement professionals, and 75 new immigration judges to handle the backlog of almost 900,000 cases.
+Trump’s proposal also includes $800 million for humanitarian aid at the border, $805 million for drug detection technology to help secure our ports of entry, 2,750 new border agents and law enforcement professionals, and 75 new immigration judges to handle the backlog of almost 900,000 cases.